googlecolab/open_in_colab/README.md

 notebook on github, will open that notebook in
 [Google Colab](http://colab.research.google.com/).

+The extension simply provides a URL redirect: it reads the current URL and opens a new tab at http://colab.research.google.com/github/ with the user, repository, and notebook path.

 ## Installing the Extension

 The latest release of the extension can be installed from the